Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - Not listen to spikes advice
 - focusing on his self in stead of using his new status to elevate others

-Max asks Spike to stop the Cyber.Beast who says he doesnt know how or Airiona speaks for him
+Max asks Spike to stop the Cyber.Beast who says he doesn't know how or Airiona speaks for him

 Max is no longer fighting for fame and instead after watch the suffering that Spike and Airiona went through wants to win in order to change the world one in which Cybervators and Citizens have equal opportunity.
-This will reverse the artifical oppresion created by pass generations
+This will reverse the artificial oppression created by pass generations

-Max makes it to the final round of the championship equiped with his new tech.
-Max is aproached by Spike to use his tech that he created Max kindly aggrees to distribute it.
-He promises to start a new company called Cytek upon winng the championships
+Max makes it to the final round of the championship equipped with his new tech.
+Max is approached by Spike to use his tech that he created Max kindly agrees to distribute it.
+He promises to start a new company called Cytek upon wining the championships

 ## Act 3
 ### 10. The Road Back